di-zz389/angular-correlation-of-electron-positron-annihilation-radiation/README.md

 # angular-correlation-of-electron-positron-annihilation-radiation
-This repository contains the readings, observations, and results from a series of my experiments using a gamma-ray spectroscope.
+This repository contains the readings, observations, and results for a classic nuclear physics experiment demonstrating the conservation of linear momentum in electron-positron annihilation.